FAForever/server/README.md

 Follow the steps to get [faf-db](https://github.com/FAForever/db) setup, the following assumes the db container is called `faf-db` and the database is called `faf_test` and the root password ist `banana`.

+The server needs an RSA key to decode uniqueid messages, we've provided an example key in the repo as `faf-server.example.pem`.
+The server expects this to be named `faf-server.pem` at runtime, so first copy this

+    cp faf-server.example.pem faf-server.pem

+Then use Docker to build and run the server as follows

     docker build -t faf-server .
     docker run --link faf-db:db -p 8001:8001 -p 30351:30351 faf-server